 If two families with young children feel it would work well to tour together, it's possible to do a tour for both for an additional fee of 100 shekels for the additional family.
 For example, a 4-hour tour for 2 families together would be 990 shekels.
 I have special games, videos I am developing, prizes, and surprises to engage children in the content of the tour.
 Let me know their ages so I can bring along the right ones.
 For tours with young children, it's ideal to keep the group to the immediate family or some close relatives/friends.
 This way, I can give the children extra attention and age-appropriate explanations, and that way everyone has a good time.

 Guiding fees are quoted in Shekels (ILS or NIS).
 USD fees are listed only to give a general sense of the amount, but the exact shekel/dollar rate fluctuates frequently.
 Payment is due by the end of the tour in Shekels cash or by credit card on a secure app on my phone.

-There is no deposit required for Embassy tours, and no cancellation fees in the event of restrictions on visiting the area for government employees of your country or Covid issues/restrictions if the tour is cancelled 24 hours (or more) before the tour date.
-For tours cancelled on the actual tour date, full fees may apply.
+There is no deposit required for Embassy tours, and no cancellation fees in the event of restrictions on visiting the area for government employees of your country or Covid issues/restrictions.
 I provide receipts that are VAT exempt because I have the status of a small business.
 Drivers generally accept payment in cash only.
 Some sites with small entrance fees such as 5-10 shekels pp will only accept payment in cash as well.